Ninjadini/Neuro/Docs/AdvancedUsages.md

 If you are in early stage of development, it might be ok to reuse the tags and just wipe the data to keep the tag numbers tidy.

+Reserved tags count as taken everywhere Neuro reports tag usage - the tag map at the top of the generated `NeuroTypesRegister` file, and the conflict errors - so the "next free" number it gives you will always skip past them.
+See [BackwardCompatibility.md](BackwardCompatibility.md) for what that looks like.